LM0620/vision_for_the_blind_2/README.md

 ### Command Line Tool
 You can also use vision_for_the_blind_2 as command line tool.
 Go to {project root}/vision_for_the_blind_2, then you can run commands in terminal.

-`
-python vision_for_blind.py {full path of image}
+`python vision_for_blind.py {full path of image}  `
-`

 Make sure you have the full path, including the extension, of the image.
+Normally in MacOS, full path looks like `'Users/{your username}/...'`

 Like the API, you can also have option to capture the info with command like this:
 `python vision_for_blind.py {full path of image} c`
 You can also run the following to extract text, even though it's the default option: